-Our neighborhood streams have carved valleys into the terraces where the homes are built, so most of our local parkland comprises wooded valley slopes with multiple ecological niches.
-Arlington's Natural Resources Management Plan has identified several forest types in the parks, including acidic oak-hickory forest and oakheath forest on the upper slopes and mesic mixed-hardwood forest on the lower slopes, along with a rare remnant of basic mesic forest in Glencarlyn Park.
+Arlington's Natural Resources Management Plan has identified several forest types in the parks.
+The upper slopes, depending on location, feature acidic oak-hickory forest and oak-heath forest, whereas the lower slopes are dominated by mesic mixed-hardwood forest, along with a rare remnant of basic mesic forest in Glencarlyn Park.